mohamed-ben-lboukht/ppl/README.md

 3. Click "Analyze Keystrokes" to get predictions
 4. View the results in the analysis section

+## Contributing Data

+You can help improve our models by contributing your own keystroke data:

+1. Visit the "Contribute" page
+2. Type freely in the text area (minimum 50 characters)
+3. The system will analyze your keystrokes and show predictions
+4. Confirm if the predictions are correct or provide correct information
+5. Your data will be saved anonymously and used to improve our models

+## Admin Dashboard

+The admin dashboard allows you to:

+1. View all collected keystroke data
+2. Filter data by model type and prediction accuracy
+3. See detailed statistics about the collected data
+4. Download the complete dataset in JSON format

 ## Technical Details

 - Backend: Flask web server with PyTorch models
 - Frontend: HTML/JavaScript for capturing keystrokes and displaying results
 - Models: Neural network architecture with shared layers and task-specific heads
+- Data Storage: Local JSON files for easy management and portability

 ## Models